The 20 Best Tethered Cord Syndrome Doctors Near Me in Seattle, WA

 Offers Telehealth

-Kate Delaney is a Physiatrist in Seattle, Washington.
+Kate Delaney is a Physiatrist practicing medicine in Seattle, Washington.
 Dr. Delaney is rated as an Experienced provider by MediFind in the treatment of Tethered Cord Syndrome.
-Her top areas of expertise are Paraplegia, Spasticity, Neurogenic Bowel, and Opisthotonos.
-Dr. Delaney is currently accepting new patients.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Paraplegia, Spasticity, Neurogenic Bowel, and Opisthotonos.

 Experienced in Tethered Cord Syndrome